 Dark forests and pale mountain giants, rustic side valleys and impressive nature parks – this is the concentrated power and beauty of nature.
 The location and the landscape of the valley with its green lateral valleys have shaped the lives and culture of its inhabitants for centuries.
 And a good many unspoiled traditions, a large number of handicrafts, and some old languages have been able to maintain their significance up to this very day.

 The past of this land and its people holds a wealth of that which is secret, exciting, mysterious, and worth knowing.
-Anyone who wishes to not only experience the Kronplatz Holiday Region but also comprehend it should dive deeper into it: the museums of the Val Pusteria-Pustertal valley tell stories of days gone by, stories filled with emotions.
+Anyone who wishes to not only experience the Kronplatz region but also comprehend it should dive deeper into it: the museums of the Val Pusteria-Pustertal valley tell stories of days gone by, stories filled with emotions.

 The MMM Ripa, one of the five Messner Mountain Museums, is housed in Brunico Castle.
 The Touareg, Masai, Mongols, Sherpas, Turkmens, and Bedouins – through the use of countless exhibits from a variety of everyday cultures, the famous mountain climber Reinhold Messner shows how the most important mountain cultures of the world live.

 The MMM Corones - one of the six Messner Mountain Museums of the alpinis Reinhold Messner was designed and built by world-renowned Zaha Hadid, by many considered the most talented and innovative architect of our time on the top of Mount Kronplatz, on 2,275 m.
+The museum was one of the last projects of Zaha Hadid.

 In the same way, the Folklore Museum in Teodone-Dietenheim also manages to have its visitors imagine themselves living in a different way.
 Although it is restricted to the depiction of the regional rural society of a bygone era.
 This is where history comes to life.
 As does nostalgia.